hemilabs/Discord-Faucet-Bot/README.md

 ## Installation

-1. If you do not have pnpm, run `npm i -g pnpm`.
+1. If you do not have pnpm, run `npm i -g pnpm@7`.

 2. Install Dependencies using `pnpm install`.